MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 App Center allows you to continuously export all your Analytics raw data into Azure.
 You can export Analytics data to both [Blob Storage](https://azure.microsoft.com/services/storage/blobs/) and [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
 By exporting the data, you benefit from:

-- Unlimited retention of data
+- Unlimited data retention
 - Detailed Usage Analysis
 - Unified dashboard
 - Additional rich features from Application Insights such as funnels, retention

-For Application Insights, data is continuously exported from the moment export is configured along with 2 days of backfilled data.
+App Center continuously exports Analytics data to Application Insights from the moment you configure export along with 2 days of backfilled data.
 With the new updated dashboard in Application Insights, App Center users can get a unified view of both Application and Backend Analytics on one dashboard.

-For Blob Storage, data is continuously exported from the moment export is configured along with 28 days of backfilled data.
+App Center continuously exports Analytics data to Blob Storage from the moment you configure export along with 28 days of backfilled data.
 [Learn more about Blob Storage](https://azure.microsoft.com/services/storage/blobs/)

 You can also export data to Azure General Purpose v2 Storage Blob.
 General-purpose v2 storage accounts support the latest Azure Storage features and incorporate all of the functionality of general-purpose v1 and Blob storage accounts.